hichemamb/react-challenge-191026/README.md

 ## Installation and use for client part

 - Clone the repository
-- In terminal, cd into the directory you cloned into
+- In terminal, cd into the directory you cloned
 - Use the package manager [npm](https://www.npmjs.com/) to install dependencies.
 ```bash
 npm install